C$^2$FG: Control Classifier-Free Guidance via Score Discrepancy Analysis: Related Work

 As for recent work, \textbf{RAAG} \cite{zhu2025raagratioawareadaptive} recompute $\omega$ at every reverse step via a lightweight exponential map of the current RATIO: $\omega(\rho) = 1+(\omega_{\max}-1)\exp(-\alpha \rho)$, which is similar to the form of our C$^2$FG.
-However, RAAG is primarily designed for text-to-image generation under strong conditioning, whereas our analysis highlights intrinsic properties of diffusion dynamics, making the applicability of our framework broader and not restricted to text-to-image tasks. \textit{Besides, their exponential design is motivated by empirical intuition, while ours is supported by formal theorems, providing a stronger theoretical grounding.} \textbf{Stage-wise Dynamic of CFG} \cite{jin2025stagewisedynamicsclassifierfreeguidance-mm1} analyze CFG under multimodal conditionals and show that the sampling process can be seen as three successive stages: early \textit{direction drift}, mid \textit{mode separation} and late \textit{constration}.
+However, RAAG is primarily designed for text-to-image generation under strong conditioning, whereas our analysis highlights intrinsic properties of diffusion dynamics, making the applicability of our framework broader and not restricted to text-to-image tasks. \textit{Besides, their exponential design is motivated by empirical intuition, while ours is supported by formal theorems, providing a stronger theoretical grounding.} \textbf{Energy Rectification} \cite{yang2025efficienttrainingfreehighresolutionsynthesis} studies training-free high-resolution synthesis in diffusion models and discusses the role of classifier-free guidance in generation quality.
+In particular, they analyze the energy decay phenomenon during high-resolution synthesis and show that tuning the classifier-free guidance hyperparameter can significantly improve results. \textbf{Stage-wise Dynamic of CFG} \cite{jin2025stagewisedynamicsclassifierfreeguidance-mm1} analyze CFG under multimodal conditionals and show that the sampling process can be seen as three successive stages: early \textit{direction drift}, mid \textit{mode separation} and late \textit{constration}.
 And then propose a stage-wise guidance schedule.
 However, their dynamic guidance schedule can actually be seen as a piece-wise CFG guidance $\omega(t)$ just like \cite{kynkaanniemi2024applying}.
 Moreover, their method seems relies on task-specific properties such as large guidance scales $\omega(t)$, suffering from a lack of generality. \textbf{S$^2$-Guidance} \cite{chen2025s2guidancestochasticselfguidance-mm3} propose a novel method in which network parameters are stochastically masked to form a latent subnetwork during each forward pass, guiding the model away from potential low-quality predictions and toward higher-quality outputs.
 However, their approach also relies on task-specific settings, such as text-to-image and text-to-video generation. \cite{sadat2025trainingproblemrethinkingclassifierfree} introduce an extension of CFG called \textbf{TSG}, whose motivation is based on the structure of diffusion network.
 They compute the model outputs for the clean time-step embedding and a perturbed embedding and use their difference to guide the sampling.
 Importantly, the motivation behind TSG arises from the interaction between conditional and timestep embeddings within the network architecture, rather than from a theoretical analysis of the diffusion framework itself.

 While these approaches have shown promising improvements, they are still largely heuristic in nature and often lack rigorous theoretical justification, leaving the principles of adaptive weight design not fully understood.
 To address this gap, our work provides a theoretical foundation for adaptive guidance.
 By establishing a sequence of results (Theorems~\ref{thm mse vp}--\ref{VEthm}), we uncover structural properties of diffusion processes under different initial distributions.
 These insights naturally motivate the design of adaptive, theoretically grounded scaling functions.
 In this way, our framework offers a more robust and general basis for conditional generation.